savonet/book/workflow.md

   `stereo`),
 - `stereo_mode` is either `"stereo"` or `"joint_stereo"` or `"default"`: encode left and right channels separately or conjointly (default is `"default"`),
-- `samplerate` is an integer: samplerate of encoded stream in samples per second (default is `44100` Hz),
+- `samplerate` is an integer: number of samples per seconds in the encoded stream (default is `44100`),
 - `internal_quality` is an integer between 0 and 9: controls the quality of the encoding, 0 being the highest quality and 9 being the worst (default is 2, the higher the quality the more cpu encoding takes),
-- `id3v2` is either `false` or `true`: whether to add Id3v2 tags to the stream (default is `false`).
+- `id3v2` is either `false` or `true`: whether to add Id3v2 tags (i.e. metadata in our terminology) to the stream (default is `false`).

 The parameters for `%mp3` are

-- `bitrate`: the fixed bitrate in kilobits per second of the encoded stream (common values are 128, 160 and 192 kbps).
+- `bitrate`: the fixed bitrate in kilobits per second (kbps) of the encoded stream (common values are 128, 160 and 192 kbps, higher means better quality but also higher bandwidth).

 The parameters for `%mp3.vbr` are